radicalbit/NSDb/docs/Clustering.md

 It does this using gossip protocols and an automatic failure detector.

-Before going on on the topic, it's mandatory to introduce two key concepts:
+Before going on on the topic, it's mandatory to introduce three key concepts:
 - **Shard**: a folder in a cluster node's file system that contains all the Lucene indexes necessary to execute all the supported kind of queries
 - **Metadata**: all the information used to connote a metric and a query response (e.g. schemas, shards locations)
 - **Location**: a specific metadata that defines a shard and that contains the timestamp boundaries and the node identifier